michael-rubel/laravel-couponables/README.md

 php artisan make:coupon YourCouponCode
 ```

-Optional values for the command:
+Optionally, you can pass the next arguments:
 ```php
 '--value'         // The 'value' to perform calculations based on the coupon provided '--type'          // The 'type' to point out calculation strategy